"Kill everyone now! Condone first degree murder! Advocate cannibalism! Eat shit! Filth are my politics! Filth is my life!"

-There is a plan two; the Marbles go to Divine's home and torment her mother, dressing her like a baby and breaking all of her eggs.
+There is a phase two; the Marbles go to Divine's home and torment her mother, dressing her like a baby and breaking all of her eggs.
 The scene was cut due to a continuity error, as they forgot part of Edie's baby outfit when they filmed Divine finding her mom.

 Another plot hole is how they find out the home and identity of the Marbles; while they are tormenting Divine's mother, Divine and Crackers visits Patty Hitler and get the intel.
 The scene with Patty Hitler was filmed but cut from the final version of the film, replaced with a vague narration bit.

 Despite the fact that the Johnson family does not have an address and are sufficiently isolated to consider the arrival of a postal carrier suspicious, they are on the route of an egg delivery person.
 There are hints that he only goes out there due to a personal attraction to Edie.

 Serial Escalation: To say that it pushes the limits of bad taste is an understatement.